Bankruptcy Hearing FAQ

 Q: What happens at the 341 Hearing?

 A: On the day of the bankruptcy hearing you’ll go to the bankruptcy court.
-For Brevard bankruptcy filers, the court is in downtown Orlando in the Fairwinds Credit Union building at 135 W. Central Blvd, Orlando, FL 32801.
+For Brevard and Volusia bankruptcy filers, the court is located at 400 West Washington Street, Orlando, FL 32801.
 There are also bankruptcy courts in Tampa and Jacksonville.
-For those going to the Orlando courthouse for a 341 Hearing, you’ll go to the 6th floor to Suite 600.
+For those going to the Orlando courthouse for a 341 Hearing, you’ll normally have your hearing on the first floor.
+Due to COVID-19, many hearings are now telephonic, but that may change eventually.

 Normally, there will be a crowd of people in the hallway who have also filed for bankruptcy, along with their attorneys.
 The hearing rooms have a lot of chairs and people may sit in the chairs until their case is called by the bankruptcy trustee assigned to their case.
 It is a good idea to come early and view a few of the hearings before your case is called–you will see that the trustees tend to ask the same questions again and again.